 Konjac Noodle Uses

 In theory there's nothing a regular long noodle can do that a konjac noodle can't, though the later tends to be a little more rubbery and can't cook for as long.
 The konjac noodle also doesn't have much flavor on its own, instead, it takes on the nuances of sauces, main ingredients and spices.
-Use it for Asian-inspired noodle dishes, to make a low-carb main, served cold and in a salad, or simply mixed with a savory peanut sauce for a quick side plate.
+Use it for Asian-inspired noodle dishes, to make a main, served cold and in a salad, or simply mixed with a savory peanut sauce for a quick side plate.

 How To Cook With Konjac Noodles

 Konjac noodles are known to have a bit a of smell and rubbery texture, but this aspect can easily be avoided if cooked right.
 When opening a package of the noodles make sure to rinse them before boiling.
 Then boil on high for about three minutes.
 Next, drain the noodles and then pan fry them without added oil for five to seven minutes, making sure as much water evaporates without the noodles drying out.
 This helps with the slightly rubbery texture.
 Next, the noodles are ready to add to the vegetables, meat and sauces.
 They can also be prepared just by boiling, though it's best to keep it quick and under three minutes.
+They're great in this spicy Sichuan konjac noodle recipe.

 What Do Konjac Noodles Taste Like?